*Please mention ring sizes and item# when ordering

 Prayer carriers of messages and giving thanks

 Migizi, the Bald Eagle, symbolizes courage and pre-knowledge and is therefore emblematic of leadership.
-The Anishinaabeg regard Migizi as a special messenger of GICHI-MANIDOO, the Great Spirit and Supreme Being of the Universe, and his feathers are animated by his strength, courage, and great vision.
+The Anishinaabeg regard Migizi as a special messenger of GICHI-MANIDOO, the Great Spirit of the Universe, and his feathers are animated by his strength, courage, and great vision.
 To receive an eagle feather of the bald eagle or the golden eagle is considered a great honor because it recognizes achievement and great acts or deeds.

 According to Anishinaabe Midewiwin tradition, the great Migizi (Eagle manidoo) as it swooped down from the Spirit World, left its imprint at the door of the Midewigaan (Lodge) where Makwa the bear sat – which is the entrance for the Mide people to enter their lodge.
 For this reason, Migizi is sometimes referred to as Ogimaa Migizi, the Eagle spirit of the Eastern Direction.